Best Categories for Luggage & Bags

 Bags > Tote Bags

-Tote bags dominate the everyday bag market with broad appeal across work, shopping, and casual use.
-The sustainable fashion movement has boosted canvas and recycled-material totes.
-They have low return rates and strong customization potential for brand differentiation.
+Tote bags dominate the everyday bag market across work, shopping, and casual use.
+The push for sustainable fashion has boosted canvas and recycled totes.
+Returns are low and there is strong potential for brand differentiation through materials and design.

 Kids Bags